-Manual Lock Plunger
+Manual Door Lock Plunger

-- For personal security and safety in the event of an accident, lock the vehicle doors as you drive as well as when you park and leave the vehicle. - When leaving the vehicle, always remove the key from the ignition lock, and lock your vehicle.
-Do not leave children unattended in the vehicle, or with access to an unlocked vehicle.
-Unsupervised use of vehicle equipment may cause severe personal injuries and death. - Never leave children alone in a vehicle.
-Leaving children in a vehicle unattended is dangerous for a number of reasons.
-A child or others could be seriously or fatally injured.
-Don't leave the keys in the ignition.
-A child could operate power windows, other controls, or move the vehicle.
+- Do not leave children or animals inside parked vehicles in hot weather.
+Interior heat build-up may cause serious injury or death. - For personal security and safety in the event of an accident, lock the vehicle doors as you drive as well as when you park and leave the vehicle. - When leaving the vehicle, always remove the key from the ignition lock and lock your vehicle.
+Do not leave unattended children in the vehicle or with access to an unlocked vehicle.
+Unsupervised use of vehicle equipment may cause severe personal injuries and death.